Assago: History

-According to archeological studies made near the church of San Desiderio, remainings of a wall of roman origins and various objects were found, which indicate the existence of a roman villa built in the 1st century (1–100 AD).
-These remainings were used, during High Middle Ages, as burial site.
-Assago was first referenced in a document dating back to the year 1153: in a trial's sentence, between the testimonies, is mentioned someone called Azo de Axago.
+According to archeological studies made near the church of San Desiderio, the remains of a wall and various objects of Roman origin were found, indicating the existence of a roman villa built in the 1st century CE.
+These remains were used, during the High Middle Ages, for burial site.
+Assago is first referenced in a document dated to 1153: in the description of a trial, between the testimonies, a reference is made to someone called Azo de Axago.

 In 1346, Assago was part of the pieve of Cesano Boscone.

 Modern age

-During the 18th century, all of the territory controlled by the Duchy of Milan, thus Assago too, was measured and transcripted on paper.
-In 1722, Assago's territory was made up of four comuni : Assago, Bazzana Sant'Ilario, Bazzanella con Monte Gaudio and Pontirolo.
+During the 18th century, all of the territory controlled by the Duchy of Milan, including Assago, was assessed and recorded.
+In 1722, Assago's territory was made up of four towns: Assago, Bazzana Sant'Ilario, Bazzanella con Monte Gaudio and Pontirolo.